simphotonics/lockattr/README.md

     pass

 A.data = 'initial-data' # First initiation is OK.
 Attribute 'data' is now locked.
-A.data = 'new-data'     # Raises an error (default type: ProtectedAttributeError)
+A.data = 'new-data'     # Raises an error (default type: ProtectedAttributeError).

 A.name = 'A'
-A.name = 'A1' # OK since the attribute 'name' is not locked.
+A.name = 'A1'           # OK, since the attribute 'name' is not locked.
 ```

 Note: Locking certain attributes may be prohibitively